France: Geography

 The vast majority of France's territory and population is situated in Western Europe and is called Metropolitan France.
-It is bordered by the North Sea in the north, the English Channel in the northwest, the Atlantic Ocean in the west and the Mediterranean Sea in the southeast.
+It is bordered by the North Sea to the north, the English Channel to the northwest, the Atlantic Ocean to the west, and the Mediterranean Sea to the southeast.
 Its land borders consist of Belgium and Luxembourg in the northeast, Germany and Switzerland in the east, Italy and Monaco in the southeast, and Andorra and Spain in the south and southwest.
-Except for the northeast, most of France's land borders are roughly delineated by natural boundaries and geographic features: to the south, the Pyrenees and the Alps; to the southeast, Jura Mountains; and to the east, the Rhine river.
+Except for the northeast, most of France's land borders are roughly delineated by natural boundaries and geographic features: to the south, the Pyrenees and the Alps; to the southeast, the Jura Mountains; and to the east, the Rhine river.
+Including Overseas France, it also borders Suriname and Brazil through French Guiana in South America, and the Netherlands through Saint Martin in the Caribbean.
 Metropolitan France includes various coastal islands, of which the largest is Corsica.
 Metropolitan France is situated mostly between latitudes 41° and 51° N, and longitudes 6° W and 10° E, on the western edge of Europe, and thus lies within the northern temperate zone.
-Its continental part covers about 1000 km from north to south and from east to west.
+Its continental part covers about 1,000 km from north to south and from east to west.

 Metropolitan France covers 551500 km2, the largest among European Union members.
 France's total land area, with its overseas departments and territories (excluding Adélie Land), is 643801 km2, 0.45% of the total land area on Earth.
 France possesses a wide variety of landscapes, from coastal plains in the north and west to the mountain ranges of the Alps in the southeast, the Massif Central in the south-central and Pyrenees in the southwest.
 With numerous overseas departments and territories scattered across the planet, France possesses the second-largest exclusive economic zone (EEZ) in the world, covering 11035000 km2.
 Its EEZ covers approximately 8% of the total surface of all the EEZs of the world.